North Dakota Undergraduate Mathematics Conference (NDUMC)

 Time: 9:00 am - 4:00 pm Central

-Minot State University is hosting the first North Dakota Undergraduate Mathematics Conference (NDUMC) on September 21, 2013 .
+Minot State University is hosting the second North Dakota Undergraduate Mathematics Conference (NDUMC) on September 20, 2014 .
 The NDUMC is a one-day meeting designed to provide an opportunity for undergraduate and high-school students to present their mathematical research or projects in a professional setting.
 Students are strongly encouraged to present in the areas of mathematics, and mathematics education.
 Students who do not present in the conference are also strongly encouraged to attend and learn more about mathematics and potential mathematics careers.
 The North Dakota Undergraduate Mathematics Conference will feature:

 - Two keynote presentations

 - Panel discussion about careers in Mathematics

 - Undergraduate/Graduate student presentations

 Funding for the 2013 North Dakota Undergraduate Mathematics

 Conference is provided by NSF grant DMS-0846477 through the MAA